SETH KAHAN

 Grand Challenges are uniquely suited to meet the demands of our time.
 As we grapple with deeply entrenched issues such as global warming, climate change, biodiversity, partisan politics, justice and equity, and global health crises, these models provide a pathway for creating the social movements necessary to drive collective problem-solving and large-scale action.

-To learn more about my work in tackling Grand Challenges, visit “Inside Grand Challenges
+To learn more about my work in tackling Grand Challenges, listen to my all new Podcast or visit Inside Grand Challenges.

 Why Grand Challenges?